Battle of Baltim

-The Battle of Baltim (also Battle of Damietta, Battle of Baltim–Damietta, Battle of Damietta–Baltim or Battle of Damietta – El Burelos) was fought between the Israeli Navy and the Egyptian Navy on October 8–9, 1973, during the Yom Kippur War.
-It took place off the Nile delta, between Baltim and Damietta.
-The battle erupted when six Israeli Sa'ar class missile boats heading toward Port Said were engaged by four Egyptian Osa class missile boats coming from Alexandria.
+The Battle of Baltim (also Battle of Damietta, Battle of Baltim–Damietta, Battle of Damietta–Baltim or Battle of Damietta – El Burelos) was fought between the Israeli Navy and the Egyptian Navy on 8–9 October, 1973, during the Yom Kippur War.
+It took place off the Nile Delta, between Baltim and Damietta.
+The battle began when six Israeli Sa'ar-class missile boats heading toward Port Said were engaged by four Egyptian Osa-class missile boats coming from Alexandria.
 It lasted about forty minutes.
-The Osas fired Styx missiles, missed, and begun withdrawing back to Alexandria when the Israelis began to give chase.
-Two Osas were sunk by Gabriel missiles within a span of 10 minutes, and a third was sunk twenty-five minutes later.
+The Osas fired Styx missiles, missed, and began to withdraw back to Alexandria when the Israelis began to give chase.
+Two Osas were sunk by Gabriel missiles within a span of ten minutes, and a third was sunk twenty-five minutes later.
 The fourth made it back to base.

 Background

-On October 8, the third day of the war, the Israel Defense Forces launched a counterattack in the Sinai in an attempt to push the Egyptian Army back across the Suez Canal.
+On 8 October, the third day of the war, the Israel Defense Forces launched a counterattack in the Sinai in an attempt to push the Egyptian Army back across the Suez Canal.
 Israeli naval command expected ground pressure on Port Said to prompt a withdrawal of Egyptian naval assets from the local harbor to Alexandria, 180 km to the west.
 A flotilla of Israeli missile boats was therefore ordered to proceed to Port Said.
 The boats, having just arrived back in Haifa after the Battle of Latakia, had not yet completed refueling.
-Nevertheless, within twenty-five minutes eight boats were heading south at thirty knots.
+Nevertheless, within 25 minutes eight boats were heading south at 30 knots.
 These arrived off Port Said five hours later, meeting Commander Michael Barkai who was already on station with two boats.
 By that time, the counterattack in the Sinai had failed and the Egyptian boats did not leave the port.

-Barkai and Admiral Binyamin Telem decided to lure the Egyptians out by shelling coastal targets along the Nile delta.
+Barkai and Admiral Binyamin Telem decided to lure the Egyptians out by shelling coastal targets along the Nile Delta.
 At 21:00, just as they began shelling, they detected targets to the west.
 The Israeli boats charged at forty knots, but after about thirty minutes it turned out that they had been chasing electronic shadows.
 Halting to regroup, Barkai asked his ships to report the state of their fuel and munitions supply.
-The boat he was on, INS Miznak, and three others, were very low on fuel.
+The boat he was on, INS Miznak, and three others were very low on fuel.
 He contemplated a return to Haifa, but eventually decided to send back the boats that were low on fuel and remain on site with the remaining six.
-As he was moving from the Miznak to INS Herev, four Osa class missile boats were detected coming out of Alexandria, heading east.
+As he was moving from the Miznak to INS Herev, four Osa-class missile boats were detected coming out of Alexandria, heading east.
 When Barkai climbed aboard the Herev, he ordered his force to move toward Alexandria.